pi-star-2025/pi_star/EYE_CANDY.md

 ...

-This creates two communication “headquarters” for the body.
+This creates two communication “headquarters” for the body (stomach mind and skull mind)

 The telepathy is more eye and star/light based from the top half.